Home

 Regional Context

-Within Canada's submarine cable network — which encompasses 21 cables across 155 landing points — Milton, NL hosts a single cable, placing it alongside Addenbroke Island, BC as a single-cable landing point in the country.
-Other Canadian landing points such as Halifax, NS; Kangiqsujuaq, QC; Prince Rupert, BC; Puvirnituq, QC; and Vancouver, BC each host two cables, giving them somewhat broader submarine connectivity.
-Milton, NL's distinction lies not in cable count but in the specific North Atlantic corridor its single cable serves.
+Within Canada's submarine cable infrastructure — which encompasses 21 cables across 155 landing points — Milton, NL hosts one cable, placing it among several single-cable landing points in the country.
+It shares this standing with Addenbroke Island, BC, while other Canadian landing points such as Halifax, NS, Kangiqsujuaq, QC, Prince Rupert, BC, Puvirnituq, QC, and Vancouver, BC each host two cables.
+Milton, NL ranks in the top 97 percent of Canadian landing points by cable count, reflecting that the majority of Canada's landing points are similarly modest in scale.

 Network Role